 Why did this happen?

-I never started restricting my food with the intention of loosing weight – I started because I saw people promoting it as “healthy” and ‘”fit”.
+I never started restricting my food with the intention of losing weight – I started because I saw people promoting it as “healthy” and ‘”fit”.
 Plus, it seemed like it could be a way to gain control.

 Instagram fitness models failed me- their constant promotion of low calorie diets and highly active lifestyles made it seem like disordered eating behaviors were normal and healthy – and thus gave me a reason to continue with it until I had damaged my body.

 That said, I don’t blame the accounts themselves for what happened to me.
-I blame society’s constant perpetuation of diet culture and promotion of disordered behaviors.
+I blame society’s constant perpetuation of diet culture and promotion of dangerous disordered behaviors.

 The lack of authenticity among fitness communities contributes to this as well – bodies are food are always filtered and edited to perfection.

 Fitness accounts can lead to a dangerous acceptance of disordered behaviors.

 Today, I am much healthier physically.
 I’m no longer anemic and my blood pressure is normal.